gabrielaolivou/GettingandCleaningData-CourseProject/CodeBook.md

 		*'LAYING': subject was standing
 	*Subject: The ID for the subject participaiting in the experiment.Correspond in a range from 1 to 30.
 *The measurement variables are found from 3 to 81 columns, under the names:
-	* timeDomainBodyAccelerometerMeanX
+	* timeDomainBodyAccelerometerMeanX : Average time-domain body acceleration in the X direction
-	* timeDomainBodyAccelerometerMeanY
+	* timeDomainBodyAccelerometerMeanY : Average time-domain body acceleration in the Y direction
-	* timeDomainBodyAccelerometerMeanZ
+	* timeDomainBodyAccelerometerMeanZ : Average time-domain body acceleration in the Z direction
-	* timeDomainBodyAccelerometerStandardDeviationX
+	* timeDomainBodyAccelerometerStandardDeviationX : Standard deviation of the time-domain body acceleration in the X direction
-	* timeDomainBodyAccelerometerStandardDeviationY
+	* timeDomainBodyAccelerometerStandardDeviationY : Standard deviation of the time-domain body acceleration in the Y direction
-	* timeDomainBodyAccelerometerStandardDeviationZ
+	* timeDomainBodyAccelerometerStandardDeviationZ : Standard deviation of the time-domain body acceleration in the Z direction
-	* timeDomainGravityAccelerometerMeanX
+	* timeDomainGravityAccelerometerMeanX : Average time-domain gravity acceleration in the X direction
-	* timeDomainGravityAccelerometerMeanY
+	* timeDomainGravityAccelerometerMeanY : Average time-domain gravity acceleration in the Y direction
-	* timeDomainGravityAccelerometerMeanZ
+	* timeDomainGravityAccelerometerMeanZ : Average time-domain gravity acceleration in the Z direction
-	* timeDomainGravityAccelerometerStandardDeviationX
+	* timeDomainGravityAccelerometerStandardDeviationX : Standard deviation of the time-domain gravity acceleration in the X direction
-	* timeDomainGravityAccelerometerStandardDeviationY
+	* timeDomainGravityAccelerometerStandardDeviationY : Standard deviation of the time-domain gravity acceleration in the Y direction
-	* timeDomainGravityAccelerometerStandardDeviationZ
+	* timeDomainGravityAccelerometerStandardDeviationZ : Standard deviation of the time-domain gravity acceleration in the Z direction
-	* timeDomainBodyAccelerometerJerkMeanX
+	* timeDomainBodyAccelerometerJerkMeanX : Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X direction
-	* timeDomainBodyAccelerometerJerkMeanY
+	* timeDomainBodyAccelerometerJerkMeanY : Average time-domain body acceleration jerk (derivation of the acceleration in time) in the Y direction
-	* timeDomainBodyAccelerometerJerkMeanZ
+	* timeDomainBodyAccelerometerJerkMeanZ : Average time-domain body acceleration jerk (derivation of the acceleration in time) in the Z direction
-	* timeDomainBodyAccelerometerJerkStandardDeviationX
+	* timeDomainBodyAccelerometerJerkStandardDeviationX : Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X direction
-	* timeDomainBodyAccelerometerJerkStandardDeviationY
+	* timeDomainBodyAccelerometerJerkStandardDeviationY : Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the Y direction
-	* timeDomainBodyAccelerometerJerkStandardDeviationZ
+	* timeDomainBodyAccelerometerJerkStandardDeviationZ : Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the Z direction
-	* timeDomainBodyGyroscopeMeanX
+	* timeDomainBodyGyroscopeMeanX : Average time-domain body angular velocity in the X direction
-	* timeDomainBodyGyroscopeMeanY
+	* timeDomainBodyGyroscopeMeanY : Average time-domain body angular velocity in the Y direction
-	* timeDomainBodyGyroscopeMeanZ
+	* timeDomainBodyGyroscopeMeanZ : Average time-domain body angular velocity in the Z direction
-	* timeDomainBodyGyroscopeStandardDeviationX
+	* timeDomainBodyGyroscopeStandardDeviationX : Standard deviation of the time-domain body angular velocity in the X direction
-	* timeDomainBodyGyroscopeStandardDeviationY
+	* timeDomainBodyGyroscopeStandardDeviationY : Standard deviation of the time-domain body angular velocity in the Y direction
-	* timeDomainBodyGyroscopeStandardDeviationZ
+	* timeDomainBodyGyroscopeStandardDeviationZ : Standard deviation of the time-domain body angular velocity in the Z direction
-	* timeDomainBodyGyroscopeJerkMeanX
+	* timeDomainBodyGyroscopeJerkMeanX : Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X direction
-	* timeDomainBodyGyroscopeJerkMeanY
+	* timeDomainBodyGyroscopeJerkMeanY : Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Y direction
-	* timeDomainBodyGyroscopeJerkMeanZ
+	* timeDomainBodyGyroscopeJerkMeanZ : Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Z direction
-	* timeDomainBodyGyroscopeJerkStandardDeviationX
+	* timeDomainBodyGyroscopeJerkStandardDeviationX: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X direction
-	* timeDomainBodyGyroscopeJerkStandardDeviationY
+	* timeDomainBodyGyroscopeJerkStandardDeviationY: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Y direction
-	* timeDomainBodyGyroscopeJerkStandardDeviationZ
+	* timeDomainBodyGyroscopeJerkStandardDeviationZ: Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the Z direction
 	* timeDomainBodyAccelerometerMagnitudeMean
 	* timeDomainBodyAccelerometerMagnitudeStandardDeviation
 	* timeDomainGravityAccelerometerMagnitudeMean